-Each view has different settings that you can view and edit from the View Settings area.
+Each view has different settings that you can view and edit from the View Settings area, allowing you to customize how you view and share your data.
+Your view settings are at the top of your workbook.

 Table View